Pier to Perignon

 The inclusion of a musical performance also began at inception of the event, with bands playing on the Sorrento Pier, then being transferred to a couta boat to play along the swim route, finishing up with a performance on the Portsea Pier.
 Initially there were jazz bands and buskers from Melbourne, but these days the Frankston RSL Pipes and Drum band performs on the Sorrento Pier at the start.

 At the completion of the race there is a carnival like atmosphere, with drink and food stalls, marching bands and occasionally a return flyover of the ancient war-birds.

-The male and female winners are presented with the perpetual trophy, and a bottle of Dom Pérignon and the club recognises the achievements of those who have enjoyed this swim for 10 years and 20 years.
+The male and female winners are presented with the perpetual trophy, and a bottle of Dom Pérignon and the club recognises the achievements of those who have enjoyed this swim for 10 years and 20 years and in recent times those that have completed 30 swims.
 They are presented with a large framed aerial photograph of the swim route in recognition of their achievement.

 The two founders still compete in this race, with their own perpetual trophy to be awarded to the fastest of the pair.

 Over 40 swimmers have achieved the 20 plus swims milestone with The Humble Founders reaching the 30+ mark in 2018 and 2019.

 The Pier to Pérignon is not just a regular swim, but a whole event experience eagerly anticipated by for the swimmers and their supporters every year.